Navigating Arranged Marriage Process

 • Evaluating a partner’s values, life goals, and aspirations.

-• Considering the partner’s family system and expectations.
+• Focusing on & identifying the prospective partner’s family system and expectations.

 • Alignment and clashes between individual, partner, and family expectations.